The Only Glass Skin Guide You Need To Read

 Step 7: Sheet mask

 Not everyone has the time, but using a sheet mask can help maximise your skin’s hydration levels.
-Dr. Jart+ Cryo Rubber So Cool Duo, £22.00 is like a glass of water for dry and dehydrated skin and it’s our go-to when our skin is feeling extra sensitive or dehydrated.
+Dr. Jart+ Cryo Rubber So Cool Duo is like a glass of water for dry and dehydrated skin and it’s our go-to when our skin is feeling extra sensitive or dehydrated.

 Step 8 & 9: Eye cream and moisturiser

-Finish off with the best eye cream and moisturiser for your skin to lock in the hydration.
-We love , which is supercharged with hyaluronic acid.
-For the best beauty sleep, you can layer with the – expect to wake up with fresh, baby skin.
-In the morning, the brand new Then I Met You Bong² Bounce Cream, £17.00 will leave your skin feeling so soft and supple, without being too heavy.
-If your skin tends to get a bit dry and you like something richer, the Then I Met You Renewing Rich Beauty Cream, £20.00 was made for you.
+Finish off with an eye cream, plus moisturiser for your skin, to lock in the hydration.
+For the best beauty sleep, try the Some By Mi Retinol Intense Advanced Triple Action Eye Cream and awake to smooth, replenished under-eyes.
+In the morning, we recommend the Then I Met You Bong² Bounce Cream, which leaves your skin feeling so soft and supple, without being too heavy.
+If your skin tends to get a bit dry and you like something richer, the Then I Met You Renewing Rich Beauty Cream was made for you.

 Step 10: SPF in the morning